eazeldon/la-bar-part-2/README.md

 ### Deployment

-I use Github to deploy my project using the following.
-Step 1: I created a new remote to Github, Step 2: In my environment  I use this command " git status" or "git ls" to check my preject.
-Step 3: I use this command ”git commit -m”Finished my project la bar part-2”.step 4: I use "git add ." command. step 5: I use this command "git push" origin master. step :6 I open my Github to check if all my codes are there.
+I use GitHub to deploy my project using the following.
+Step 1: I created a new remote to GitHub, Step 2: In my environment  I use this command " git status" or "git ls" to check my project.
+Step 3: I use this command ”git commit -m”Finished my project la bar part-2”.step 4: I use "git add ." command. step 5: I use this command "git push" origin master. step :6 I open my GitHub to check if all my codes are there.

 ### acknowledgement